 To place that into perspective, consider it took only two days for mayor Garcetti to get 10,000 LAPD officers and the National Guard to beat back unarmed protesters in Los Angeles.
 Ten years from now, when people are reading about these events, these two single discrepancies will say all they need to about the mayor’s actual priorities during his tenure.

 But for now, consider that the mayor’s bright new idea after six days of protest against police violence in Los Angeles is to create more departments at L.A.
 City Hall, apparently to make it a friendlier place for Black & Latino kids in Los Angeles sometime in the near future, even while neglecting to mention that L.A.
-City Hall at its current capacity is under investigation and apparently accountable strictly to the FBI, but not accountable to us, the people who elected them to oversee the expenditure of our tax-dollars.
+City Hall at its current capacity is under investigation and apparently accountable strictly to the FBI, but not accountable to us, the people who elected L.A.
+City reps to oversee the expenditure of our tax-dollars.
 Sidenote: Jose Huizar still hasn’t resigned, Los Angeles.
 That is, seven days after being asked to do so by L.A.
 City Council president Nury Martinez due to a bribery case building up against him.